pdfernhout/High-Performance-Organizations-Reading-List/README.md

 "What Women With Autism Want You to Know | Iris"
 https://www.youtube.com/watch?v=NwEH9Ui4HV8

 As "Kirsten" says on that video, "Autism isn't a linear spectrum of high or low; it's a a whole bunch of different traits that are on their own spectrums; it's kind of a 3D weird mess".
+And as "Amy" says there -- which can be contemplated in the context of supporting growth specific to each employee: "It is about living our best possible lives with this condition. ...
+I would just love to see every autistc person living up their fullest potential whatever that is for them.
+Success is about your child growing up to be the best version of themselves that they can be -- whoever and whatever that is."

 "Tony Attwood - Aspergers in Girls (Asperger Syndrome)"
 http://tonyattwood.com.au/about-aspergers/girls-and-women-who-have-aspergers